jeffhuang4704/vulasset/API.md

 **Quick Filter**

-The 'Feed Rating' column data is now included in the scope of the Quick Search feature.
+The `feed_rating` column data is now included in the scope of the Quick Search feature.

 **Testing**